UCSBarchlab/pyrtlnet/fpga/README.md

 > [`pyrtl.infer_val_and_bitwidth`](https://pyrtl.readthedocs.io/en/latest/helpers.html#pyrtl.infer_val_and_bitwidth),
 > and
 > [`pyrtl.val_to_signed_integer`](https://pyrtl.readthedocs.io/en/latest/helpers.html#pyrtl.val_to_signed_integer),
-> to convert signed integers to raw bits to send to the FPGA, and to convert
+> to reinterpret signed integers as raw bits to send to the FPGA, and to
-> the raw bits received from the FPGA to signed integers.
-The dependency on
+> reinterpret the raw bits received from the FPGA as signed integers.
+This
-> `pyrtl` could be removed by reimplementing these functions.
+> dependency on `pyrtl` could be removed by reimplementing these functions.
->
-> `fxpmath` is not actually required.
-This false dependency should be removed
-> in a future update.

 ### Run `pyrtlnet` FPGA Inference